Microscopical

 |

-No December meeting, instead the MSSC Holiday Banquet, location and date tbd Come and celebrate the completion of another wonderful year with fellow MSSC members.
+No December meeting, instead the MSSC Holiday Banquet, December 8, 2018 5-9:30pm, Earth Wind and Flour Restaurant.
+Come and celebrate the completion of another wonderful year with fellow MSSC members.
+Dinner cost $10-20, bring cash.
 All members and their guests welcome.
 After dinner, we will present our annual report on the state of the Society, including plenty of highlights from 2018.
+Our special Christmas art under the microscope program titled "Kaleido-Microscopy" will be presented by Prof Richard Weinberg, USC Cinema & Imaging.
+RSVPs to MSSC President required.

 |